javirandor/anthropic-tokenizer/README.md

 You can create pull requests (or share via email) your `anthropic_vocab.jsonl` file and will try to keep a consolidated large vocabulary that others can use in this repository.

+## Known limitations
+* The generation stream seems to merge breaklines and tokens into a single event.
+For instance, `\n1` will be received in a single stream event, but is very likely tokenized as 2 tokens (according to some experiments limiting the max sampling tokens).

 ## Motivating Example

 I ran several tests to verify whether the traffic is a good proxy for tokenization.
 It could be possible that the API served text per words or a different unit (e.g. characters).